Justin7933/fitnesstracker/README.md

 # Fitness Tracker<p>
-This tracker is to allow you to track your fitness workouts all in one application.<p>
+This tracker is to allow you to track your fitness workouts all in one application.
+Using the mongodb you can save the data inna workout list.
+You can add as many as you want.
+Follow the instructions on the list and fill in what's needed.<p>
 ## Tools used
   <ul>
     <li><strong>Node.js</strong></li>